stockton-stem/stockton-stem-badge/README.md

 The input pin that the button is attached to is configured to "interrupt on change"; this mode will survive sleeping.
-Should the input line change when asleep the system resumes from where it left of; the code re-initializes the hardware and then the progrm continues as normal.
+Should the input line change when asleep the system resumes from where it left of; the code re-initializes the hardware and then the program continues as normal.

 The interrupt also triggers during normal operation when the button is pressed; this does two things: